maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 The [HTTP interface client](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-http-interface) no longer enforces a 5 second default timeout on methods with a blocking signature, instead relying on default timeout and configuration settings of the underlying HTTP client.
 See [30248](https://github.com/spring-projects/spring-framework/issues/30248).

 The HTTP server Observability instrumentation in WebFlux was limited and was not properly observing errors.
 As a result, the WebFlux `ServerHttpObservationFilter` is now deprecated in favor of direct instrumentation on the `WebHttpHandlerBuilder`.
 See [30013](https://github.com/spring-projects/spring-framework/issues/30013).

+`ReactorResourceFactory` class has been moved from the `org.springframework.http.client.reactive` package to the `org.springframework.http.client` one.

 ### Messaging Applications